Menu

 Last Updated July 31, 2023

-1 Wind and Flood Damage (high tides, High Wave, Storm)
+1 Wind and flood damage (high tides, high waves, storms)

-The Yokohama Port Liaison Council and the Tokyo Bay Navigation Support Council have compiled an action plan in the event of a large-scale earthquake beneath the Tokyo Metropolitan Area in Yokohama Port and the Post-Seismic Action Plan for Tokyo Bay Navigation Support.
+At the Yokohama Port Liaison Council and the Tokyo Bay Navigation Support Council, action plans in the event of a large-scale earthquake include the post-quake action plan at the time of an earthquake directly below the capital in Yokohama Port and the post-quake action plan for Tokyo Bay navigation support. ".

 These action plans summarize the roles and actions that should be shared in order for stakeholders to cooperate and respond appropriately in the event of a disaster.
-In the future, we will update through training and other activities.
+In the future, we will update it through training and other means.

 Composition of Yokohama Port Liaison Council